privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 The BuyerFrontEnd service exposes an API endpoint GetBids.
 The SellerFrontEnd service sends encrypted GetBidsRequest to the BuyerFrontEnd service that includes BuyerInput and other data.
 After processing the request, BuyerFrontEnd returns GetBidsResponse, which includes bid(s) for each Interest Group.
-Refer to AdWithBid for more information.
+Refer to [AdWithBid][49] for more information.

-The communication between the BuyerFrontEnd service and the SellerFrontEnd service is TEE to TEE communication and is end-to-end encrypted.
+The communication between the BuyerFrontEnd service and the SellerFrontEnd service is TEE to TEE communication and is end-to-end encrypted using [HPKE][48] and TLS/SSL.
+The communication will happen over public network and that can also be cross cloud networks.

 ```
 syntax = "proto3";